Radio Q&A: 29 July 2012, Question 2

-I answered a question on hypocritical allies for Philosophy in Action Radio on 29 July 2012.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on hypocritical allies on 29 July 2012.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 What should you do when your allies are exposed as hypocrites?
 Just because a person advocates good ideas doesn't mean that he practices them.
 For example, a defender of free markets might use zoning laws to prevent the construction of a new building on land adjacent to his home to preserve his view.
 Or an advocate of justice and independence as virtues might condemn and ostracize people who disagree with him on trivial matters.
 Or an advocate of productive work might sponge off friends and relatives.
 When you discover such behavior in your allies, what should you do?
 Should you attempt to defend them?
 Should you try to keep the hypocrisy quiet?
 Should you condemn them?
 Should you say that "nobody's perfect"?
 What's fair – and what's best for your cause?

 My Answer, In Brief: When an ally is revealed as a hypocrite, you need to distance yourself from the person – but how far and how publicly depends on the particulars of the case.

 To save the file to your computer, right-click and save the link above.
 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed:

 - Philosophy in Action: Moral Standards for Public Figures